andrewgdunn/orolo/readme.md

 #### IPython
 [IPython](http://ipython.org/notebook.html)
-IPython is an alternative Python command line shell for interactive computing with lots of useful enhancements over the "default" Python interpreter.
+is an alternative Python command line shell for interactive computing with lots of useful enhancements over the "default" Python interpreter.

 The browser-based documents IPython Notebooks are a great environment for